Spotlight Your Organization in the Silver Anvils!

 Since 1944, the Silver Anvil Awards — which symbolize the forging of public opinion — have been awarded each year to organizations that have successfully addressed challenging issues with exemplary professional skill, creativity and resourcefulness.

 Silver Anvil Awards honor outstanding strategic public relations programs.
 Entries are accepted in 18 categories as well as a number of subcategories.
-Judges evaluate strategic programs that incorporate sound insights and analysis, planning, execution
+Judges evaluate strategic programs that incorporate sound insights and analysis, planning, execution and evaluation.

 What You Need to Know

 1C.
 Nonprofit Organizations